 There are a number of common issues that come up in most commercial lease disputes in Massachusetts.
 Like other lease disputes, commercial lease issues may involve different interpretations of the contract terms, changed conditions, minor and material breaches, and terminating the agreement.
 However, the time and money involved in commercial leases have a large financial impact on both parties.

-Most commercial leases average about 3 to 5 years; however, these leases can also cover terms of 10 or more years.
+Most commercial leases average about three to five years; however, these leases can also cover terms of 10 or more years.
 Commercial rental space can be hundreds of dollars per square foot in Massachusetts.
 The combination of long leases and high rental costs can mean even a small dispute carries a heavy financial cost.
 A longer lease may also keep an unhappy landlord/tenant relationship together for years, increasing the risk of additional disputes.

 Common areas of commercial property lease disputes may involve: